 With larger camera networks, a single NVR or DVR might not be enough to handle all your security cameras.
-Without a VMS, you’d have to use each recorder separately to change settings and view your footage.
+Without a VMS for CCTV, you’d have to use each recorder separately to change settings and view your footage.
 A unified platform to manage your surveillance system makes curating your video a lot easier.
 A single technician or guard can monitor or review all your feeds from a central office without constantly switching servers.

 Multiple Site Management

-A central VMS can handle not only multiple NVRs, it can manage multiple locations, too.
+A central VMS for CCTV can handle not only multiple NVRs, it can manage multiple locations, too.
 This is critical for any company with more than one site, whether it’s offices, stores, warehouses, workshops, or factories.
 You’ll be tied into every local server, meaning you can access any site’s footage from your central security office.